-On a space available basis, residents of Guam for at least the last 5 years and who are 55 years of age and older do not pay tuition and fees for classes appearing in the regular term.
+On a space available basis, individuals who are residents, live on Guam for at least the last 5 years, and who are 55 years of age and older do not pay tuition and fees for classes appearing in the regular term.
 Proof of age and residency will be required at the time of registration.
 All applicable tuition and course fees will be charged for courses taken outside of the regular term.